 In addition, many cosmetics such as perfumes and nail polishes come in glass packaging.
 While the glass itself doesn’t damage the environment, the additional packaging needed to prevent breakage during transport leads to the cutting down of more trees or the use of styrofoam.
 While technically you can recycle styrofoam, many local recycling centers still lack this capability, leading to more styrofoam waste in landfills and the ocean.

 Finally, despite public outcry, many commercial cosmetic companies still test their products on animals.
 Others use palm oil, the cultivation of which ravages the orangutan’s only natural habitat.
-Those concerned about animal welfare would do well to avoid brands such as Avon, Victoria’s Secret and Maybelline to name just a few.
+Those concerned about animal welfare would do well to avoid brands such as Victoria’s Secret and Maybelline to name just two.

 Simple Tips to Start Greening Your Beauty Routine